MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/hp-ilo-and-oa-integration-pack.md

 ::: moniker range="sc-orch-2022"

-- To download this integration pack for Orchestrator 2022, see HP iLO and OA Integration Pack for System Center 2022 - Orchestrator.
+- Download the integration pack for Orchestrator 2022.

+>[!NOTE]
+>Integration packs and toolkit for Orchestrator 2022 are yet to be released, download links will be provided once they are available.

 ::: moniker-end